Vxerz/FastNoiseLiteScratch/README.md

 # FASTNOISELITE TURBOWARP EXTENSION
-*I DID NOT MAKE THE PERLIN NOISE* i simply made it a scratch extension
+*I DID NOT MAKE THE NOISE*
+i simply turned it into an extension

 for the noise i used go here:
 https://github.com/Auburn/FastNoiseLite